Moduli Spaces for the Fifth Painlev\'e Equation: Connections for the Lax pair of Noumi--Yamada

-One defines $\delta_0\colon N\rightarrow N\otimes \mathbb{C}(\!(z^{-1/4})\!)$ by $\delta_0(r_j)=(q_j-\frac{3}{8})r_j$ for $j=0,1,2,3$ and $\delta_0(fn)=z\frac{df}{dz}n+f\delta_0(n)$ for $f\in \mathbb{C}[\![z^{-1/4}]\!], \ n\in N$.
-The induced operator $N_0\rightarrow N_0\otimes \mathbb{C}(\!(z^{-1})\!)$ is also denoted by $\delta_0$.
+One defines $\delta_0\colon N\rightarrow N\otimes \mathbb{C}\big(\!\big(z^{-1/4}\big)\!\big)$ by $\delta_0(r_j)=\big(q_j-\frac{3}{8}\big)r_j$ for $j=0,1,2,3$ and $\delta_0(fn)=z\frac{{\rm d}f}{{\rm d}z}n+f\delta_0(n)$ for $f\in \mathbb{C}[\![z^{-1/4}]\!]$, $n\in N$.
+The induced operator $N_0\rightarrow N_0\otimes \mathbb{C}\big(\!\big(z^{-1}\big)\!\big)$ is also denoted by $\delta_0$.
 The term $-\frac{3}{8}$ is introduced in order that the operator on $N_0$ has trace zero.
 We note that $(N_0,\delta_0)$ is irreducible and therefore its group of automorphisms is $\mathbb{C}^*$.
 The chosen prescribed singularity at $z=\infty$ is the formal local connection $(N_0,\delta_0)$.
-On the basis $\{s_0,s_1,s_2,s_3\}$ of $N_0$, this is represented by $L_\infty:=z\frac{d}{dz}+ { \left( \right)}$.
+On the basis $\{s_0,s_1,s_2,s_3\}$ of $N_0$, this is represented by

-\begin{remark} {\rm The choice $(N_0,\delta_0)$ and corresponding $L_\infty$ used here is not unique.
-A canonical choice will be described in Remark~\ref{canonicalchoice}. }\end{remark}
+\begin{Remark} The choice $(N_0,\delta_0)$ and corresponding $L_\infty$ used here is not unique.
+A canonical choice will be described in Remark~\ref{canonicalchoice}. \end{Remark}

-We consider {\it the moduli functor} for the data:\\ ``The isomorphy classes of the connections $\delta :\mathcal{V}\rightarrow \mathcal{V}([\infty ])$ on the {\it free bundle} $\mathcal{V}$ such that the induced $\delta:\widehat{\mathcal{V}}_\infty \rightarrow \widehat{\mathcal{V}}_\infty\otimes \mathbb{C}(\!(z^{-1})\!)$ is isomorphic to $(N_0,\delta_0)$''.
+We consider {\it the moduli functor} for the data: ``The isomorphy classes of the connections $\delta \colon \mathcal{V}\rightarrow \mathcal{V}([\infty ])$ on the {\it free bundle} $\mathcal{V}$ such that the induced $\delta\colon \widehat{\mathcal{V}}_\infty \rightarrow \widehat{\mathcal{V}}_\infty\otimes \mathbb{C}\big(\!\big(z^{-1}\big)\!\big)$ is isomorphic to $(N_0,\delta_0)$''.

 This isomorphism is unique up to $\mathbb{C}^*$.
-The connections $\delta$ (modulo isomorphisms) can be represented by the operators $L:=z\frac{d}{dz}+A_0+A_1z$ (modulo equivalence) for which there exists a $U\in {\rm GL}_4(\mathbb{C}[\![z^{-1}]\!])$ with $ULU^{-1}=L_\infty$.
+The connections $\delta$ (modulo isomorphisms) can be represented by the operators $L:=z\frac{{\rm d}}{{\rm d}z}+A_0+A_1z$ (modulo equivalence) for which there exists a $U\in {\rm GL}_4\big(\mathbb{C}[\![z^{-1}]\!]\big)$ with $ULU^{-1}=L_\infty$.

-The above is an example for the theory developed in Section~12 (especially \S12.5) of \cite{vdP-S}.
+The above is an example for the theory developed in~\cite[Section~12 (especially Section~12.5)]{vdP-S}.
 It is shown there that a fine moduli space exists by giving an explicit construction for the general ramified case. {\it For the present case, this moduli space is denoted by $\mathcal{M}_4$} and we will produce explicit formulas.

-Consider the map $\eta\colon \mathcal{M}_4(\mathbb{C})\rightarrow {\mathbf{S_4}}$ associating to a connection its generic fibre (which is a differential module over $\mathbb{C}(z)$ belonging to $\mathbf{S_4}$).
+Consider the map $\eta\colon \mathcal{M}_4(\mathbb{C})\rightarrow {\mathbf{S_4}}$ associating to a~connection its generic fibre (which is a~differential module over $\mathbb{C}(z)$ belonging to $\mathbf{S_4}$).
 From the observation that $(N_0,\delta_0)$ has automorphism group $\mathbb{C}^*$, it follows that $\eta$ is injective.